stephanmajor12/SeleniumProjectNEW/src/test/java/com/cybertek/day04_common_elements_xpath_css_intro/ReadMe.md

     </div>
 </div>
 ```
+[Here](../day04_common_elements_xpath_css_intro/SelectingFromFakeDropdown.java) is how we dealt with above
+so-called "dropdown" that actually created from `select` tag just using regular element identification.

 ## Locating Element(s) By CssSelector
 In CSS, selectors are patterns used to select the element(s) you want to style.